kiranshahzadi493-code/bioinfo-school/lessons.md

 Reflection: Feature engineering requires domain knowledge.
 If we don't guide the agent on biological invariants, it will write code that runs perfectly but produces scientifically useless metrics.

 # Surprises
-Antigravity agent Asked the agent to fix a broken script parsing a GFF3 file.
+Antigravity agent:Asked the agent to fix a broken script parsing a GFF3 file.
 The agent fixed the syntax error and the script ran, but it silently skipped the header lines incorrectly.
 Takeaway:Spot-check data rows before and after agent modifications.

 # Week 3